Nick Westbrook-Ikhine Player Prop Bets for NFL Week 12 | Tennessee vs. New England 11/28/2021

 Season Stats

-- This season Westbrook-Ikhine has caught 23 passes on 31 targets for 272 yards and two touchdowns, averaging 24.7 yards per game.

-- So far this season, 8.4% of the 371 passes thrown by his team have gone Westbrook-Ikhine's way.
+- Westbrook-Ikhine has been the target of 31 of his team's 371 passing attempts this season, or 8.4% of the target share.

-- Westbrook-Ikhine has seen the ball thrown his way six times in the red zone this season, 11.3% of his team's 53 red zone pass attempts.
+- With six targets in the red zone this season, Westbrook-Ikhine has been on the receiving end of 11.3% of his team's 53 red zone pass attempts.

-- The Titans have run 52.2% passing plays and 47.8% rushing plays this season.
-They rank eighth in the NFL in scoring.
+- The Titans, who rank eighth in the NFL in points scored, have dropped back to pass 52.2% of the time while running the football 47.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Westbrook-Ikhine's matchup with the Patriots.